How to Delete Your Facebook Reviews

 Facebook gives businesses a unique option that most platforms don’t: the ability to turn off reviews altogether.
 That means that a visitor to your page won’t be able to see any of your reviews.
-Here’s a five-step guide on how you can do this:

-1. Login to the Facebook account linked to your business page.
+1. Log in to the Facebook account linked to your business page.

 login to Facebook